RocketCommunicationsInc/astro-uxds/_content/patterns/data-visualization.md

 #### Gantt Chart

 ![Gantt Chart](/img/design-guidelines/data-viz-gantt.png)
 A chart that depicts how a set of resources are used over time.
 Gantt charts illustrate the start, end, and duration of tasks (e.g. timeline or schedule).
-Example: [TT&C Sample app](https://ttc-monitor.astrouxds.com/) - timeline view

 :::